maykar/compact-custom-header/readme.md

 ## Button Config:

 Each button (menu, notifications, voice, and options) can be set as "show", "hide", and "clock".
 Each button except for the options button can be set to "overflow" as well.
-The overflow option hides the button from the header and places it inside the options button's drop-down menu.
+The overflow option hides the button from the header and places it inside the option button's drop-down menu.

 ## Exception Config: